-0  macSuperframeOrder  macBeaconOrder  
+0  macSuperframeOrder  

-If macSuperframeOrder = 15, the superframe shall not remain active after the beacon.
-If macBeaconOrder = 15, the superframe shall not exist, the value of macSuperframeOrder shall be ignored, and macRxOnWhenIdle shall define whether the receiver is enabled during periods of transceiver inactivity.

-The active portion of each superframe shall be divided into aNumSuperframeSlots equally spaced slots of duration 2macSuperframeOrder × aBaseSlotDuration and is composed of a beacon, a CAP, a CFP. and Inactive period as shown in Figure 68.
+The active portion of each superframe shall be divided into 2macSuperframeOrder equally spaced slots of duration aBaseSlotDuration and is composed of a beacon, a CAP, a CFP, and inactive period as shown in Figure 68.

 The beacon shall be transmitted at the start of slot 0, and the CAP shall commence immediately following the beacon.
 The start of slot 0 is defined as the point at which the first symbol of the beacon PPDU is transmitted.
 The CFP, if present, follows immediately after the CAP and extends to the end of the active portion of the superframe.
 Any allocated GTSs shall be located within the CFP.

-A coordinator shall set macBeaconOrder to a value between 0 and 14, and macSuperframeOrder to a value between 0 and the value of macBeaconOrder.
+A coordinator shall set macBeaconOrder to a value between 0 and 20, and macSuperframeOrder to a value between 0 and 10.

 —Superframe structure.